aspnetboilerplate/aspnetboilerplate/doc/WebSite/About.md

 handling](/Pages/Documents/Handling-Exceptions),
 [logging](/Pages/Documents/Logging), caching are common things all applications implement at some level.
 The code should be generic and shared by different applications.
-It should also be seperated from the business logic code and should be automated as much as possible.
+It should also be separated from the business logic code and should be automated as much as possible.
 This allows us to focus more on our application specific business logic and prevents us from re-coding the same stuff over and over again (DRY!).